rust-lang/book/src/ch15-05-interior-mutability.md

 However, there are situations in which it would be useful for a value to mutate itself in its methods but appear immutable to other code.
 Code outside the value’s methods would not be able to mutate the value.
-Using `RefCell<T>` is one way to get the ability to have interior mutability.
-But `RefCell<T>` doesn’t get around the borrowing rules completely: the borrow checker in the compiler allows this interior mutability, and the borrowing rules are checked at runtime instead.
+Using `RefCell<T>` is one way to get the ability to have interior mutability, but `RefCell<T>` doesn’t get around the borrowing rules completely: the borrow checker in the compiler allows this interior mutability, and the borrowing rules are checked at runtime instead.
 If you violate the rules, you’ll get a `panic!` instead of